Thomas Hornsby: Life

 Hornsby became a Fellow of Corpus Christi College, Oxford in 1760.

 He occupied the Savilian Chair of Astronomy at Oxford University from 1763.
-In the same year, he became Sedleian Professor of Natural Philosophy.
+In 1782, he became Sedleian Professor of Natural Philosophy.

 Hornsby was especially concerned with the observation of the transit of Venus.
 In 1761, he observed the transit of Venus from Shirburn Castle, in Oxfordshire, the seat of the Earl of Macclesfield.
 George Parker, 2nd Earl of Macclesfield (ca. 1695–1764), celebrated as an astronomer, had spent most of his time conducting astronomical observations at Shirburn Castle; here he had built an observatory and a chemical laboratory.

+On the 1st April 1764 Hornsby observed the partial phases of an annular solar eclipse.

 Despite the international efforts made to observe the 1761 transit, poor weather conditions hampered observations.
 In 1766 Hornsby informed the Royal Society that preparations needed to begin for the 1769 transit, his publication in the Philosophical Transactions of the Royal Society focusing attention on the "cone of visibility" indicating some of the better places to observe the transit.

-Hornsby himself viewed the 1769 transit at the Tower of the Five Orders, where the Bodleian Library is situated.
+Hornsby himself viewed the 1769 transit at the Tower of the Five Orders, the entrance to the Bodleian Library in Oxford.

 In the periodical Philosophical Transactions, Hornsby published a comparative analysis of 1761 transit (1763); a plan for suitable viewing stations for 1769, including possible locations in the Pacific (1765); a description of organising and reporting observing groups in Oxford (1769); and a comparative analysis of the 1769 transit (1771).
+Using the solar parallax values obtained from the 1769 transit, he wrote in Philosophical Transitions December 1771 that "the mean distance from the Earth to the Sun (is) 93,726,900 English miles."
+The radar-based value used today for the astronomical unit is 92,955,000 miles.
+This is only a difference of eight-tenths of one percent.
+The work was within the bounds of the aphelion and perihelion distances to the sun, ~95 million miles and ~91 million miles respectively.
+These results have been described as "absolutely remarkable" considering what the astronomers had to work with.